 The benefit of reassembling the separated elements of the hemp plant is based on the entourage effect.
 Generally credited to S. Ben-Shabat and Raphael Mechoulam, the entourage effect proposes that cannabidiol’s effects are amplified greatly when working in unison with other hemp compounds.

-These proposed benefits are why all of Vitality’s oils are broad spectrum, which you can read about the mechanics of here.
+These proposed benefits are why all of Vitality’s oils are broad spectrum, which you can read about the mechanics of in our piece on broad spectrum.
 By further introducing the additional hemp compounds found in hemp seed, theoretically the entourage effect should be magnified.

 If you have any friends from the Mediterranean, you’ve probably heard scores about the health benefits of olive oil.
 Use it in your cooking, splash it on your salad, guzzle it by the quart - it’s supposedly all good.

 However, since olive oil contains a high number of large monounsaturated fats, the body takes more time to process it than with MCT.
 Even though olive oil has been noted for its antioxidants, its viscous quality can make it difficult to dose, and its slower absorption rate makes it less efficient for using with CBD, though it’s still a solid and often used option.

 Much like coconut oil, palm oil can be fractionated to form MCT oil, and though it functions in practically the same way, there are wider problems at play.
 At Vitality CBD our main concern is maintaining natural synergy, and the production of palm oil works directly counter to that.

 The core issue is deforestation.
 In order to keep up with the high demand of palm oil, acres of rainforest are being cut down each day, contributing to the loss of animal habitat for vulnerable species.
 It also further exacerbates climate change since the mechanical process both releases masses of CO2, and limits the valuable role palm trees play in processing the harmful build up of greenhouse gases.